 Protection is pretty good in the Puma Ignite Disc.
 The main features that aid in this are the upper and the midsole.
 The upper protects the foot from above by its snug fit and security, which stabilizes the foot while running.
 Additionally, the upper keeps the elements and debris from getting within the shoe.
 The midsole contributes to protection through its PU foam, and the ForEverFoam in the heel.
 The PU foam material absorbs impacts very well and minimizes shocks to the foot while running.
 The ForEverFoam in the heel essentially does the same thing in the heel, adding on the cushioning even more.
 Overall, the protection of the Ignite Disc is pretty solid.

-Responsiveness essentially can be thought of as how well a shoe feels with every step.
+Responsiveness essentially can be described as the feeling that returns to the foot with every step taken.
 A more responsive shoe will return energy better than a less responsive one.
 The midsole is generally a big proponent of responsiveness in a shoe due to its position.
-The foam in the midsole of the Ignite Disc is pretty responsive, and does a pretty good job of facilitating energy with every step.
-Apart from this however, not much stands out in the way of responsiveness.
+The foam in the midsole of the Ignite Disc is pretty responsive and does a pretty good job of facilitating energy with every step.
+However, not much stands out in the way of responsiveness.
 That said, the Ignite Disc is a pretty responsive shoe overall thanks to its midsole.

 Like most running shoes